 The fishing areas are protected against the winds from the north, and that means you can always catch fish.
 The trophy pike are large because of the abundance of bait fish, no fishing pressure, a catch-and-release policy and a perfect habitat.
-The best fishing is close to the lodge, so you don’t waste time traveling.
+The best fishing is close to the Lodge, so you don’t waste time traveling.
 99% of their clients catch a 40-inch trophy or better during peak season, June 1st to July 31st, and every season a handful of fish, 50-inches or better, is caught.
 Fishing on top with a fly rod, casting a Moss-Boss, or buzz bait is especially exciting.
-While fishing in the cold weedy waters of the North Arm, you will see the boil of the pike as they stalk their prey.
+While fishing in the cold weedy waters of the North Arm, you'll see the boil of the pike as they stalk their prey.
 Their attack is ferocious, and several hits may occur before the final strike.
 Single barbless hooks are mandatory.

-Boats and Guides
+Boats and Guides:

 Fully equipped 18’ boats with 25 to 40 horsepower outboards.
 Two anglers per guide and boat.
-Guides are fully trained in wilderness first aid/CPR and are masters in preparing a true North Canadian shore lunch from the morning’s catch.
-The lodge does not supply fishing tackle or the use of rods or reels.
+Guides are fully trained in wilderness first aid/CPR and are masters in preparing a true North Canadian shore lunch from the morning’s catch. the Lodge does not supply fishing tackle or the use of rods or reels.
 You’ll be guided a minimum of eight hours a day.
-In the evenings, you have the option of fishing from a canoe, fishing from shore near the lodge, or paying a guide to fish additional hours.
+In the evenings, you have the option of fishing from a canoe, fishing from shore near the Lodge, or paying a guide to fish additional hours.

 Trout Rock Lodge

 Daily schedule: Breakfast at 8:00 a.m., then on the water to fish.
 Shore lunch around 1:00 p.m., fish the afternoon, arriving back at the dock around 6:00 p.m. and dinner is at 7:00 p.m.